 YouTube Channel Memberships work in a very similar way to most membership platforms, with the advantage that your audience doesn't have to leave the YouTube platform.
 On the down side, YouTube takes a rather considerable 30% cut of your earnings.
 They do use this to cover transaction costs, but it's still steep.

-Best Patreon Alternatives for Podcasters
+Best Patreon alternatives for podcasters

 Just as with YouTubers, figuring out the best Patreon alternatives for podcasters starts with figuring out exactly what they need from the service.
 Let’s take a look: